The Shabbat Leadership Training Seminar

 What will it mean to become part of this training cohort?

-You will have the opportunity to meet and collaborate with other Birthright Israel madrichim, and become a part of a network of skilled leaders and educators.
-You’ll be equipped with the knowledge and resources you’ll need to prepare, and program, the Shabbat experience on Birthright Israel trips, while also deepening your personal understanding of Shabbat and the rituals and practices that elevate the 25-hours no matter where you find yourself.
+You’ll have the opportunity to collaborate with other Birthright Israel madrichim and become a part of a network of skilled leaders and educators.
+You’ll be equipped with the knowledge and resources needed to prepare and program the Shabbat experience on Birthright Israel trips.
+Plus you’ll deepen your personal understanding of Shabbat and the rituals that elevate the 25 hours no matter where you find yourself!

 Will my role differ on the bus from my co-staff?

-Sort of.
-You will board your bus with significant educational tools and resources to enrich the experiences of your participants on the ground in Israel, especially during Shabbat, and once they return home.
+You will board your bus with significant educational tools and resources to enrich the experiences of your participants in Israel and once they return home.
 However, your core responsibilities of staffing will not change, and the expectation is that you will work as a team with your co-staff to create a meaningful environment and implement the tools you’ve learned.

 Does this program mean I automatically staff a Birthright Israel trip?

 Ultimately there are no guarantees that you will be offered a trip to staff.
 And, given current circumstances, it’s impossible to know whether there will be a reduction in the number of opportunities to lead a trip over the course of the next year.
-That said, for the purposes of being accepted into this training program, a Trip Organizer will have had to identify you as someone they plan to hire to lead a trip either in Winter 2020-2021 or Summer 2021.
+That said, for the purposes of being accepted into this training program, a Trip Organizer will have to identify you as someone they plan to hire to lead a trip either in Winter 2021-2022 or Summer 2022.

 Are there staffing requirements related to being accepted into the program?

 As mentioned above, you must be committed to staffing at least one Birthright Israel trip following completion of the training program.
 Preference will be given to applicants with confirmed Winter 2021-2022 or Summer 2022 staffing assignments.